Skip to content

 2. Veridian Health (renewal in 62 days).
 Signal: support tickets up 4× in 30 days, three escalation-language phrases (“not working,” “disappointed,” “evaluating alternatives”).
 Recommended action: human-led escalation call with their VP of Operations.
 Suggested owner: Marcus (senior CSM, healthcare specialist).

 3. Pacific Retail Group (renewal in 38 days).
-Signal: positive usage growth, but procurement contact changed last month and the new contact hasn’t engaged with onboarding.
-Recommended action: onboarding refresh + introduction to your customer-marketing team.
-Suggested owner: Aisha (onboarding specialist).
+Signal: positive usage growth, but procurement contact changed last month and the new contact hasn’t engaged with ramp-up.
+Recommended action: ramp-up refresh + introduction to your customer-marketing team.
+Suggested owner: Aisha (ramp-up specialist).

 All names and details in this sample are fabricated for illustration.
 Real customer data is never used in marketing surfaces.